StuartJ250/d288-back-end-programming/README.md

 For this project, you will be building your project using IntelliJ IDEA (Ultimate Edition) in a WGU-provided lab environment.
 You will be working with an existing MySQL database and Angular front-end, which are supplied for you in the lab environment.
 You will share this project to a private external GitLab repository and backup regularly.
 If you wish to work on it on your local machine, you will also need to download the Angular front-end application and create your own MySQL database.
 Use the links on your course page to install the integrated development environments (IDE), MySQL WorkBench, and IntelliJ IDEA, and pull the project from the lab environment.

 ## SUPPLEMENTAL RESOURCES
 1. How to clone a project to IntelliJ using Git?

 > Ensure that you have Git installed on your system and that IntelliJ is installed using [Toolbox](https://www.jetbrains.com/toolbox-app/).
 Make sure that you are using version 2022.3.2.
 Once this has been confirmed, click the clone button and use the 'IntelliJ IDEA (HTTPS)' button.
-This will open IntelliJ with a prompt to clone the proejct.
+This will open IntelliJ with a prompt to clone the project.
 Save it in a safe location for the directory and press clone.
 IntelliJ will prompt you for your credentials.
 Enter in your WGU Credentials and the project will be cloned onto your local machine.

 2. How to create a branch and start Development?